kmrinal/kmrinal/README.md

 - 👋 Hi, I’m @kmrinal
 - 👀 CEO @ HaloWiFi and CTO @ Benlycos.
 I make networked devices do exceptional things.
 - 💞️ I’m looking to collaborate on creating distributed IoT architecture for modern homes.
 An architecture which scales well both in terms of numbers and the services it offers.
-- 📫 I can be reached at kumar@benlycos.com

 <!---
 kmrinal/kmrinal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.